 Money has taken many forms over the years.
 Initially, currency consisted of rare objects found in nature.
 This could be shells, stones, beads, copper, gold or even animals.
 From these forms, money eventually developed into coinage, favoured for its portability and durability.
 Importantly, currency of all forms became a form of political control over subordinate classes.
 (1)

 Jump to the 21st century and money has once again changed face – this time going digital.
-In the digital payment industry, it’s PayPal who are leaders of the pack.
+In the digital payment industry, it’s PayPal which is the leader of the pack.
 PayPal maintains dominance in this space for a number of reasons, but the biggest is by virtue of being the first company to process digital payments.

-Their maturity has helped PayPal to und rstand the industry better than most, but that doesn’t mean they’ve stayed ahead of the pack.
+Their maturity has helped PayPal to understand the payments industry better than most, but that doesn’t mean they’ve stayed ahead of the pack.
 Not by a long shot.
 People are moving away from PayPal, and in this article, we look at why exactly that is.

 PayPal’s market dominance has had an enabling effect on their fees so, unsurprisingly, we’re about to see some changes.
-Some of the new fees include:
+Some of the new fees in their revised process include:

-In contrast, many competitors leverage PayPal’s opaque fee structure to position their service as more desirable – such as by reducing fees or implementing a simpler system.
+In contrast, many of PayPal’s competitors are using its complex fee structure to position their services as more desirable.
+They do this by reducing fees or implementing a simpler, more transparent process.

 Many new financial products and digitally based businesses are turning huge profits in part because they lack physical branches for customers.
-PayPal are beneficiaries of exactly this structure, but there is a downside for the consumer.
-If you need help, advice or answers, you must navigate a convoluted phone and email system to get it.
+PayPal are beneficiary of exactly this structure, but there is a downside for the consumer.
+Users seeking help, advice, or answers must navigate a convoluted phone and email process to get support.

-PayPal is a third-party platform, so disputes between buyers and sellers inevitably arise.
-To their credit, they more commonly side with the buyer, but they are notoriously poor at owning up to their own mistakes, like sharing incorrect information between transaction parties.
+As a third-party payments platform, PayPal encounters disputes between buyers and sellers, often siding with the buyer.
+However, their handling of mistakes, like sharing incorrect information between transaction parties, is often criticized.
 Spending hours on hold while waiting to speak with a customer service representative is not the best way to spend your day.

 Stripe is one company directly benefiting from PayPal’s lack of customer service.
 They’re taking market share in part by offering 24/7 customer support.